 Maximizing your employees is certainly one the primary responsibilities of managers the world around.
 Managers love knowing that their people are giving it their all, day-in and day-out.
 Managers love knowing more that some of their employees can take on additional responsibility and still excel.
 And this is where some managers fail.

-When we created our (De?)Evolution of the Internet Sales Manager (shameless plug), Joe and I went through a day-in-the-life of so may people.
+When we created one of our most popular and funny BDC Training videos (shameless plug), Joe and I went through a day-in-the-life of so may people.
 It still amazes me to this day how many people still want to share their story about how that video affected them.
 It amazes me more that so many vendors and speakers share this video with their clients to help them prove their point.
 After two years, one of the central tenets of the video still holds true: You can only stretch employees to a certain degree before they break.

 Joe and I have been consulting for many years, both individually, and as a team.
 After more than a decade of working in, for, and with dealerships, I see the same barrier to success at every store.
 There always seems to be one manager that has to be the puppet master.
 He’s been at the dealership since cars were referred to as horseless carriages.
 He refers to all the women at the dealership, regardless of position and stature, as girls.
 He believes himself to be omniscient, omnipresent, and omnipotent.
 He’ll push, pull, squeeze, manipulate, and masticate those around him until his will is done.
 Or, until he runs out of cigarettes.